 That’s why the Community Foundation of Broward is providing local leadership to push for long-overdue changes.
 We know philanthropy can do more to help make this a community that champions social justice.
 Broward must be a place where all our residents feel welcome, where we all have the opportunity to succeed.

-So, to increase our efforts the Community Foundation in 2020 launched a new workplan called Racial Equality and Community Healing, or REaCH.
+So, to increase our efforts the Community Foundation in 2020 launched a new workplan called Racial Equity, Diversity and Inclusion, or REDI.

 It began with our pledge to listen to and learn from those in our community crying out for change.
 To look inward for opportunities to better reflect the community we serve.
 To reach out and build dynamic collaborations.
 To find more opportunities for local philanthropy to support bold solutions that bring real change.